novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-146.md

 Should she consider it fortunate?

-"Oh, by the way, do you have any servers in 【Guseong】's U.S. branch?"
+"Oh, by the way, does 【Guseong】's U.S. branch sell servers?"

 "Servers?
 I’m not sure, why?"

 "Of course, to make use of them.
-It seems better to use familiar 【Guseong】 servers."
+It seems better to run 【Jungle】's tech on top of the already familiar 【Guseong】 servers.
+We can decrease incompatibility issues."

 "Ah…"

 Even with the launch of 【Jungle USA】 in America, it seemed they wanted to maintain a connection with 【Guseong】.

-Interestingly, there was a response from the seat behind them.
+Interestingly, ther response was coming from the seat behind them.

 "Don't worry.
 We will find servers somehow."